 Neuroinclusive Culture

 If neurodiverse candidates have a positive experience regardless of the outcome of your recruitment process, they are likely to tell others about it and your future talent pool will become wider.
-But remember, even if your recruitment process has been welcoming and neuroinclusive, this does not necessarily extend to the onboarding process so, it is important to evolve each stage of the recruitment journey to foster a neuroinclusive culture where everyone feels they belong.
+But remember, even if your recruitment process has been welcoming and neuroinclusive, this does not necessarily extend to the onboarding process, so it is important to evolve each stage of the recruitment journey to foster a neuroinclusive culture where everyone feels they belong.

 As members of the Recruitment & Employment Confederation (REC) and APSCo Outsource, Greenbean is experienced in the design and implementation of inclusive recruitment practices.
 We challenge established recruitment practices specifically for the contact centre industry that unlock access to a wider talent pool.